sheepolata/WorldInConflictSim/README.md

 ### 20/04/2021

+Added Governements and politics into Kingdoms.
+Added affinity between kingdoms depending on they governement types and policies.

 Added two indices tracking how easy it is to change its social class to a better one or to a worst one.
 Use this indices to evolve the social class repartition, coupled with a tiny bit of randomness.